rodionovd/SWRoute/README.md

 `SWRoute` is a tiny Swift wrapper over [`rd_route()`](https://github.com/rodionovd/rd_route).
 It allows you to route (hook) quite any function/method with another function/method or even a closure.

+If you're curious how it works, check our my blog post [„Function hooking in Swift“](http://rodionovd.github.io/funandprofit/2014/06/13/Function-hooking-in-Swift.html).

 #### Exported interface